 Throughout the next five lessons, you will learn about “Braden and Bethany’s Story.”
 This is a fictionalized account of actual events that occurred on a U.S. military installation.
 The names, exact dates, locations, and service-specific terminology have been changed or neutralized.
 To create the activities in this and subsequent lessons, we started with the facts of a real criminal investigation and lawsuit.
 What you will read here goes beyond the facts recorded in the criminal case by imagining details of individual’s thoughts, feelings, and actions.
 Although much of what you will read here is fiction, the sequence of events and the tragic consequences are very real.

-View and complete the Reflecting on Abuse and Neglect activity.
 Read Braden and Bethany’s Story.
-Then answer the reflection questions.
+Then answer the reflection questions in the Reflecting on Abuse and Neglect activity.
 When you are finished, share your answers with your trainer, coach, or administrator.
 We also encourage you to read the suggested responses from experts.
 These will provide additional information and extend your learning.

 Before identifying and reporting child abuse and neglect, you must fully understand what it is.
 The U.S. Department of Health and Human Services has created a fact sheet with a definition and types of child abuse and neglect.
 Download the What is Child Abuse and Neglect? fact sheet as a resource for your professional library.